|27.02||[Repealed, 1969 c 471 s 5]|

 (1) the name and address of the seller;

-(2) the name and address of the wholesale produce dealer maintaining the trust assets;
+(2) the name and address of the farm products dealer maintaining the trust assets;

-(3) the produce, amount of produce, amount to be paid the seller, and the due date of transactions that are unpaid or, if appropriate, the date a payment instrument was dishonored; and
+(3) the perishable farm products, amount of product, amount to be paid the seller, and the due date of transactions that are unpaid or, if appropriate, the date a payment instrument was dishonored; and

 (4) a description of the trust assets.